 About this session

-In this session, panelists will share their experiences, challenges, and discoveries in teaching diverse works of literature that ignite the hearts, imaginations, and expressions of compassion in students.
-Attendees will come away with a deeper understanding of how aesthetic and narrative qualities of certain works are uniquely suited to immerse students in diverse ways of knowing and being.
-This session will also demonstrate how literature allows students to recognize the complex and often grey intersectional nature of social and environmental justice often overlooked in media and motivates further inquiry and, where possible, respond with active engagement as global citizens.
+In this session, panelists shared their experiences, challenges, and discoveries in teaching diverse works of literature that ignite the hearts, imaginations, and expressions of compassion in students.
+You ought to come away with a deeper understanding of how aesthetic and narrative qualities of certain works are uniquely suited to immerse students in diverse ways of knowing and being.
+This session also demonstrated how literature allows students to recognize the complex and often grey intersectional nature of social and environmental justice often overlooked in media and motivates further inquiry and, where possible, respond with active engagement as global citizens.